-A key application domain for modern mathematics: Computer science and statistical methods in perfect synergy
+Computer science and statistical methods in perfect synergy:

-The role of data scientist has become increasingly important over the last decade.
-This is because data scientists hold the key to tackling the fundamental problem created by the revolution in the development of computers and automated systems in the 20th Century: how to make sense of the unprecedented volumes of data that are generated on a daily basis?
-Indeed, in every facet of modern life, from online shopping and social networks to scientific research and finance, we collect immensely detailed information on actions taking place throughout the world.
-However, without interpretation, this data is just noise.
-Data scientists are concerned with turning this large scale data into intelligence through the application of cutting-edge techniques in Statistics and Computer Science.
+In every facet of modern life, from online shopping and social networks to scientific research and finance, we collect immensely detailed information.
+Data scientists are concerned with turning this data into intelligence through the application of cutting-edge techniques in Statistics and Computer Science.

-Currently, global demand for combined statistical and computing expertise outstrips supply, with evidence-based predictions suggesting a major shortage in this area for at least the next 10 years.
-For graduates in Data Science this shortage presents opportunities to forge careers in one of the most crucial areas of modern science.
-There are a number of websites describing the types of roles that data scientists can fill.
-This one, for example, both advertises jobs and has articles related to data science.
+Global demand for combined statistical and computing expertise outstrips supply, with evidence-based predictions of a major shortage in this area for at least the next 10 years.
+For graduates in Data Science this shortage presents opportunities to forge careers in a critical area.

 Application should be made to Data Science (7G73).